2004 Hertsmere Borough Council election: Election result

-The Conservative party remained on 25 seats, after both gaining and losing 2 seats.
+The Conservative Party remained on 25 seats, after both gaining and losing 2 seats.
 Labour finished 1 down on 7 seats, to be level with the Liberal Democrats for the first time, after the Liberal Democrats picked up a seat.

-The Conservative gains from Labour came in Borehamwood Hillside where they won by 235 votes and in the former Labour stronghold of Borehamwood Brookmeadow, which had been held by Tim Sandle since 1995 (the area had been subject to a recent boundary change, with the main Labur voting part of the ward being reallocated to Cowley ward).
+The Conservative gains from Labour came in Borehamwood Hillside where they won by 235 votes and in the former Labour stronghold of Borehamwood Brookmeadow, which had been held by Tim Sandle since 1995 (the area had been subject to a recent boundary change, with the main Labour voting part of the ward being reallocated to Cowley ward).
 Labour did take one seat back from the Conservatives in Borehamwood Cowley Hill by 87 votes, after the sitting Conservative councillor for Cowley Hill, Martin Heywood, contested and held Potters Bar Oakmere instead with a 709-vote majority for the Conservatives.
 Meanwhile, the Liberal Democrats picked up a seat from the Conservatives in Bushey St James by 59 votes.

 Following the election the Labour and Liberal Democrat parties shared the main opposition role as both parties were on the same number of seats.
 Meanwhile, Labour chose a new leader, Leon Reefe, after Len Silverstone stood down as leader of the group.